stephenslater/Crowd-Dynamics/docs/tuning.md

 for us to provide ground truth labels for this dataset.
 Therefore, we used a pretrained model from the Microsoft COCO dataset.
-The Microsoft COCO dataset has labeled images of people, trucks, bicycles, cars, and many more relevant classes - however, the images are usually from a different perspective and very different distance.
+The Microsoft COCO dataset has labeled images of people, trucks, bicycles, cars, and many more relevant classes--however, the images are usually from a different perspective and very different distance.
 Therefore, we cannot use the reported mAP (mean Average Precision) for these models, and will have to evaluate the performance of these models visually.